 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A division of a police force or other organization which is capable of reaching an incident quickly.‘the gang were caught by the Flying Squad’‘a medical flying squad’
+A division of a police force or other organization that is capable of reaching an incident quickly.

 - ‘A flying squad grant for $5,000 from the Canada Council allows the company the freedom to bring in specialist consultants for two-play seasons.’